aloayoub/myFirstNFT/README.md

 Steps followed:

--Start Hardhat Project : Hardhat is a development environment to compile, deploy, test, and debug your Ethereum software.
+- Start Hardhat Project : Hardhat is a development environment to compile, deploy, test, and debug your Ethereum software.

 - Write NFT Smart Contract Code.